frabjous/knap/README.md

 [evince project page](https://wiki.gnome.org/Apps/Evince)

-Evince auto-refreshes so again "none" can be used for that, and always uses a single instance.
+Evince auto-refreshes so again “none” can be used for that, and always uses a single instance.
 You can also specify a page number, which provides a simple SyncTeX forward search.

 Sample configuration: